John Nyren

 John Nyren (15 December 1764 – 30 June 1837) was an English cricketer and author.
-Nyren made 16 known appearances in first-class cricket from 1787 to 1817.
+Nyren made 16 known appearances from 1787 to 1817.
 He achieved lasting fame as the author of The Cricketers of My Time, which was first published in 1832 as a serial in a periodical called The Town and was then included in The Young Cricketer's Tutor, published in 1833 by Effingham Wilson of London.
 Nyren's collaborator in the work was Charles Cowden Clarke.

 Family and background

 Nyren was the son of Richard Nyren, the captain of the Hambledon Club in its "glory days".
 He was brought up in the Bat and Ball Inn, where his father was the landlord, immediately opposite Broadhalfpenny Down, about a mile from Hambledon village where he was born.

 Cricket career

 Nyren, who was a left-handed batsman and left-handed fieldsman, played for the Hambledon Club from 1778 until 1791.
 He was described as "standing nearly 6 ft, of large proportions throughout, big-boned, strong and active".
-He is first recorded in first-class cricket in 1787, around the time his father retired from the game, and he played occasionally until 1817.
+He is first recorded in 1787, around the time his father retired from the game, and he played occasionally until 1817.
 He played for the Gentlemen in the inaugural and second Gentlemen v Players matches in 1806.
 Although he was a fine fieldsman, his playing career was not distinguished and he would now be remembered only as the son of a famous father if he had not turned his hand to literature in his old age.